Blue Jackets acquire center Matt Duchene from Ottawa

-OTTAWA, Ontario — The Columbus Blue Jackets acquired Matt Duchene from the Ottawa Senators in exchange for two top prospects on Friday, adding a veteran center as they make a push for a playoff spot.
+OTTAWA, Ontario — The Columbus Blue Jackets acquired Matt Duchene from the Ottawa Senators on Friday in exchange for a 2019 first-round draft pick and two top prospects, adding a veteran center as they make a push for a playoff spot.

 The 28-year-old Duchene, one of the top players available ahead of Monday’s NHL trade deadline, was dealt for forwards Vitaly Abramov and Jonathan Davidsson.
-Columbus also got minor league defenseman Julius Bergman as they two teams prepared for a game in Ottawa on Friday night.
+Columbus also got minor league defenseman Julius Bergman hours before the two teams played each other in Ottawa.

+Duchene did not record a point in 19:11 of ice time in his Columbus debut as the Blue Jackets beat the Senators 3-0.

-Columbus will send an additional draft pick to Ottawa if it is able to sign Duchene to a contract extension.
-He will be an unrestricted free agent after the season.
+Columbus will send an additional 2020 first-round draft pick to Ottawa if it is able to sign Duchene to a contract extension.
+He will be an unrestricted free agent after the season, as will new Columbus teammates Artemi Panarin and Sergei Bobrovsky.

+“Matt Duchene is an elite player in the National Hockey League, and we are extremely excited to bring him to Columbus,” general manager Jarmo Kekalainen said.
+“He is a tremendous skater, exceptional in the faceoff circle and a proven goal scorer and point producer in our league.
+We believe he is a tremendous fit for our team.”

 Duchene is the second-leading scorer on the Senators with 58 points (27 goals, 21 assists).

-“Excited to join such a great team... let’s get in a spot and go for a run!”
-Duchene tweeted after the trade was announced.
+The Blue Jackets moved into third place in the Metropolitan Division with Friday night’s win, and Duchene said he was excited to have a shot at the playoffs.

+“That’s what I’m looking for and that’s what gets me up every morning for sure,” Duchene said.
+“I’ve been fortunate to be on a lot of good international teams and win some big tournaments, but I’ve never had a chance to play in the playoffs consistently.”

-The Blue Jackets badly needed another play-making center behind top-liner Pierre Luc-Dubois.
+The Blue Jackets badly needed a play-making center behind top-liner Pierre Luc-Dubois.

 Boone Jenner was pressed into action as the second-line center this season but has battled injuries.
 Coach John Tortorella has expressed frustration with the lack of production from centers Alexander Wennberg and Brandon Dubinsky.